haiwen/seafile/README.markdown

 4. File transfer can be paused and resumed.
 5. Support for different storage backends on the server side.
 6. Support for downloading from multiple block servers to accelerate file transfer.
 7. More user-friendly file conflict handling.
-(Seafile adds the user's name as a suffix to conflicted files.)
+(Seafile adds the user's name as a suffix to conflicting files.)
 8. Graceful handling of files the user modifies while auto-sync is running.
 Git is not designed to work in these cases.

 Build and Run